-If you take a lot of short-acting pain medicine, your doctor may give you long-acting opiates.
+If you take a lot of short-acting pain medicine, your doctor may give you long-acting opioids.
 They help you avoid the ups and downs in pain relief that you may have with short-acting medicine.

 To avoid taking too much (overdose):